Scientific deep-dive

 This article is educational and summarizes what the published STEP-1 trial data shows about low semaglutide doses.
 It is not a dose recommendation and does not constitute medical advice.
 Any decision about dosing — including any decision to use a GLP-1 at a dose below the FDA-approved maintenance — belongs between you and your prescriber.
 Weight Loss Rankings does not endorse off-label dosing and cannot replace the clinical judgment of a licensed healthcare provider.

-For the full STEP-1 maintenance-dose trial data, see our post-discontinuation deep-dive.
-For the time-to-work curves at every dose step, see our onset guide.
-For the dose math that lets you compute any target dose from a compounded vial, see our unit converter.
-For the pharmacokinetic buildup at each dose level, see the dose plotter.
-For the broader side-effect profile across the dose-response curve, see our side effects investigation.
+For the full STEP-1 maintenance-dose trial data, see our post-discontinuation deep-dive .
+For the time-to-work curves at every dose step, see our onset guide .
+For the dose math that lets you compute any target dose from a compounded vial, see our unit converter .
+For the pharmacokinetic buildup at each dose level, see the dose plotter .
+For the broader side-effect profile across the dose-response curve, see our side effects investigation .
+For the branded “microdosing Ozempic” question and how the GLP-1 class compares, see our microdosing Ozempic and GLP-1s overview .

 References